au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

   * Solr must be run in SolrCloud mode.
 You may use either the embedded ZooKeeper, or use an external ZooKeeper.
 * Tomcat (at least version 7)
+* npm (for packing the generated JavaScript Client API)

 # Locale setting for JDK